sureshvenkatesan/min_rt_functional_test/README.md

 ./gradlew <task_name>
 ```
 Test project can use environment variables to substitute values in testenv.yaml file.
 Check ```src/test/groovy/tests/TestSetup.groovy``` to see which variables are available.
+For examples of running the artifactory tests see "To rerun a test" section below.

 ### Tasks for Artifactory platform testing